 Section 14.3.
 Manner of Filing.

-Except in the case of expedited procedures, the complainant shall file the complaint with the NWBA Executive Director who shall forward the complaint to the Chair of the Judicial Committee.
+Except in the case of expedited procedures, the complainant shall file the complaint with the NWBA Executive Director and the Chair of the Judicial Committee.
+If the complaint involves the Executive Director, the complainant may file the complaint directly with the Chair of the Judicial Committee and an employee of the NWBA National Office Staff (who is not the Executive Director).
+If the complaint involves the Executive Director and/or the Chair of the Judicial Committee, the complainant may file the complaint with the President of the Board and an employee of the NWBA National Office Staff (who is not the Executive Director).
 The complaint shall set forth in clear and concise language, preferably in numbered paragraphs:

-the name and address of the parties,
+the name and contact information of the parties,

-the alleged violation, grievance, denial or threat to deny, and
+the alleged violation, grievance, denial or threat to deny,